azul-de-prusia/GDL003-md-links/README.md

 This library runs by writting on the CLI:
 node index yourfile.md
-It will show you a validation for the .md type of file, followed by the links found on your file, each one with the valid URL or URL broken, and the total amount of them.
+It will show you a validation for the .md type of file, followed by the links found on your file, and the "valid URL" or "URL broken", in the same order than links appear and the URL´s total.

 ## Dependencies: